michelebaruffetti/react-music-player/README.md

 # React Music Player

-A music player made with react.
+A music player made with React.

 It have an object file with a list of songs playable (not from API).